Aishwarya149/MRI-brain/README.md

 # MRI-brain
 Project Title: Minimised CNN for Multi-Class Brain Tumour Detection in MRI Scans

-I have uploaded 13 files in total.
+I have uploaded 13 files in total(excluding  README file).

-PDM file contains Project and Data Management Plan of my project.
+PDM file contains Project and Data Management Plan of my project to give an overview about the research question and obejctive of this project.

 'initial-code' file contains the code that was developed initially during this project.